Subscribe Now: 1 Full Year for Only $14.95!

 - Open for Evening Extra Magic Hours.

-Having Soarin' opposite Test Track and Mission: SPACE in Future World takes some crowd pressure off both sides of the park.
+Having Soarin’ opposite Test Track and Mission: Space in Future World takes some crowd pressure off both sides of the park.
 Keep in mind, however, that Test Track and Mission: SPACE serve up a little too much thrill for some guests.
-Soarin', conversely, is an almost platonic ride for any age.
-For that reason, it is at the top of the hit parade.
-See it before 9:30 a.m., or book FastPass+ reservations up to 60 days in advance; expect all FastPass+ selections to be gone by 2 p.m. on days of moderate attendance or as early as noon on busier days.
+Soarin’, conversely, is an almost platonic ride for any age.
+For that reason, it’s at the top of the hit parade.
+See it before 9:30 a.m. or book FastPass+ reservations up to 60 days in advance; expect same-day reservations to be gone by 1 p.m. on days of moderate attendance or as early as 11 a.m. on busier days.

 - We rate this attraction as Not To Be Missed.